leonw774/lreng/README.md

 # ɭeŋ

-Lreng is a simple intepreted programming language.
+Lreng is a simple interpreted programming language.
 The main idea is to build a minimal language that works on binary tree: it is parsed into a binary AST and has "Pair" as its only container data type.
 It has strong, dynamic typing and supports first-class citizen anonymous function and closure.

 ## Usage

-`gcc` and `make` is required to build the program, and optionally `emscripten` if you want to build the web playground.
+`gcc` and `make` are required to build the program, and optionally `emscripten` if you want to build the web playground.

 Download this repo and run `make main` and then: